phylum-dev/phylum-ci/CONTRIBUTING.md

     phylum analyze poetry.lock
     ```

-8. When you're done making changes, check that your changes pass the tests:
+8. When you're done making changes, check that your changes pass QA and the tests:

     ```sh
-    # Ensure the "test" dependency group is installed, if not done previously
+    # Ensure the "test" and "qa" dependency groups are installed, if not done previously
-    poetry install --sync --with test
+    poetry install --sync --with test,qa
+    poetry run tox run -e qa
-    poetry run tox
+    poetry run tox run-parallel
     ```

 9. Commit your changes and push your branch to GitHub: